Sourcing fresh blood products

 Plasma

-Plasma is the liquid part of blood.
-It is mostly made of water.
-Plasma carries blood cells and other substances around our bodies.
+Plasma is the liquid part of blood that is mostly made of water.
+Plasma carries blood cells and other substances such as important clotting factors around our bodies.

 Lifeblood produces 3 types of plasma products – fresh frozen plasma, cryoprecipitate, and cryodepleted plasma.